leangjia/blender_docs/trunk/blender_docs/manual/editors/3dview/viewport_render.rst

 (for object movements, alternate angles, etc.).

-This can also be used to preview your animations -- in the event your scene is too complex for your system to play back in real-time in the 3D View.
+This can also be used to preview your animations -- in the event your scene is too complex for your system to play back in real-time in the 3D Viewport.

 You can use *Viewport Render* to render both images and animations.